-We stored viral solutions both in the deep freezer at -18°C and in a normal refridgerator at 4°C; after six months there was no significant difference of the activity in lab studies.
-Field studies with viral preparations from both cold treatments are still ongoing.
+We stored viral solutions both in the deep freezer at -18°C and in a normal fridge at 4°C, and after six months there was no significant difference of the activity in lab studies.
+Field studies with viral preparations from both cold treatments are still ongoing and will be harvested in about a month.

-3.1.4 Scaling of the neem plus virus control strategies (IITA, INRAN, and INERA)
+3.1.4 Scaling of the neem plus virus control strategies (IITA, INRAN and INERA)

-A detailed experiment was set up during the second season to further calibrate the dosage of emulsifiable neem oil products for aphid, thrips, and pod bugs control, and to validate an intervention threshold for viral applications against the pod borer.
-Different combinations of emulsifiable neem oil at dosage of 330, 660, and 1000 ml/ha with MaviMNPV sprayed at 40 percent flower infestation level were compared to virus alone and standard insecticides (with all the necessary biological replicates for these experiments).
+A detailed experiment was set up during the second season, to further calibrate the dosage of emulsifiable neem oil products for aphid, thrips and pod bugs control, and to validate an intervention threshold for viral applications against the pod borer.
+Hence, different combinations of emulsifiable neem oil at dosage of 330, 660 and 1000 ml/ha with MaviMNPV sprayed at 40 percent flower infestation level were compared to virus alone and standard insecticides (with all the necessary biological replicates for these experiments).
 Unusually heavy rains resulted in our first season experiments not being useable.
-The second season experiment is currently in the field.
+The second season experiment is currently in the field, plants have started podding and the experiment will be harvested in about three weeks.
+Similar experiments were performed by INERA and INRAN.